mcqeen1207/mood_ml/README.md

 Katori et al., The 103,200-arm acceleration dataset in the UK Biobank revealed a landscape of human sleep phenotypes.
 PNAS (2022)

 For the simulation of human circadian pacemaker, we utilize the codes in https://github.com/ojwalch/predicting_dlmo

+### Required packages

+All codes are written in Python 3.